-Let’s say, for example, you’re an automotive sales professional at an Audi dealership and you follow Audi’s Facebook account (as you should).
-You see on your stream that Audi posted a pretty cool video walk-thru of the new Audi TT’s digital dashboard.
+Let’s say, for example, you’re an automotive sales professional at a VW dealership and you follow VW’s Facebook page (as you should).
+You see on your stream that VW posted a pretty cool video walk-thru of their new Jetta’s Digital Cockpit.
 Wouldn’t your followers like to see that as well?

-You can then use Audi’s post as part of your recommended “3 Facebook posts per day”.
+You can then use VW’s post as part of your recommended “3 Facebook posts per day”.
 Just simply share the post with your Facebook followers.

 It’s the same if you find something fascinating on your Twitter stream.
-Simply re-tweet that post or to invite more engagement, you can Quote Tweet to add your own comments.
+Simply re-tweet that post with your Twitter followers.

 Instead of reposting or re-tweeting content at the spur-of-the-moment when you come across the content on your streams, it’s much easier to plan your curated content throughout your day and week with services like Buffer and CoSchedule.

-With their integrated mobile apps and browser extensions, you are only a couple of taps away from adding curated content to a queue for later automatic posting to your accounts.
+With their integrated mobile apps and browser extensions, you’re only a couple of taps away from adding curated content to a queue for later automatic posting to your accounts.

 Twitter is usually the first thing I check in the morning and it’s very easy to simply tap on the Buffer extension within my Twitter app and add a piece of content to my queue.
 I will toss a dozen pieces of content into my queue in about 20 minutes and that will give me about 2-3 days worth of curated content.

 What’s even better is you can setup Buffer to repost the content in your queue at specific times during that day when you know your followers are most likely watching.